balvig/.dotfiles/notes.md

 ## Up next

 - Figure out if auto commit is slowing down vim
+- Any way to auto enable/disable "set paste" when pasting?
 - Create bf/ba-snippets for `before_action`
 - Find a way to diff and jump back to :Gcommit window